richardhenyash/artofnht/README.md

 Online Sales Capability | 1 | 5 | 3

 ### Site Map
-A [Site Map](.//assets/wireframes/sitemap.jpg) was produced for discussion prior to the initial project strategy meeting with the client.
+A [Site Map](./assets/wireframes/sitemap.jpg) was produced for discussion prior to the initial project strategy meeting with the client.

 ### Wireframes
-An initial [Hand Sketch](.//assets/wireframes/initialsketch.jpg) was produced for discussion prior to the initial project strategy meeting with the client.
+An [Initial Sketch](./assets/wireframes/initialsketch.jpg) was produced for discussion prior to the initial project strategy meeting with the client.

-Wireframes showing different options for the Home and Gallery pages were produced using [balsamiq](https://balsamiq.com/index.html) and presented to the client [Initial Wireframes](./assets/wireframes/rev0).
+[Initial Wireframes](./assets/wireframes/rev0) showing different options for the Home and Gallery pages were produced using [balsamiq](https://balsamiq.com/index.html) and presented to the client.
 The base case was selected for the Home and Gallery pages.

 The home page features two large bright and colorful illustrations, a navigation menu, the NHT logo provided by the client and a link to https://www.comicartfans.com/.
 We decided to use two illustations as the artist's most colourful illustrations are in portrait orientation and this would allow 2 images to be tiled side by side on a desktop view, with one of the images being removed or the images being tiled vertically on smaller devices.